 - And finally, the Innovator can take your idea and run with it, and come up with a way for their organisation to get the most out of your idea, expertise or service.

 Prepare to speak to all of these roles and you will be able to address the right roles with the right calls to action, once you’ve identified what type of role you have the pleasure of doing business with that day.

 Starts applying these tips today!
-And if you want me to help you with it, book a chat with me here!
+And if you want me to help you with it, book a chat with us here!